tornede/py_experimenter/README.md

 ### Execute Experiments
 An experiment can be executed given:
 - `run_experiment` is the [experiment funtion](#defining-the-experiment-function) described above.
-- `max_experiments` determins how many experiments will be executed by this `PyExperimenter`.
-If set to `-1`, all experiments will be executed.
+- `max_experiments` determines how many experiments will be executed by this `PyExperimenter`.
+If set to `-1`, it will execute experiments in a sequential fashion until no more open experiments are available.
 - `random_order` determines if the order in which experiments are selected for execution should be random.
-This is especially important if the execution is parallelized, e.g. on an HPC cluster.
+This is especially important to be turned on, if the execution is parallelized, e.g. on an HPC cluster.

 ```python
 experimenter.execute(run_experiment, max_experiments=-1, random_order=True)
 ```

 ### Reset Experiments
 Experiments can be reset based on their status.
-Therefore, the table rows having a given status will be deleted, and new rows having the same configuration will be created.
+Therefore, the table rows having a given status will be deleted, and corresponding new rows without results will be created.

 ```python
 experimenter.reset_experiments(status='error')
 ```

 Each database table contains a `status` column, summarizing the current state of an experiment.
+The following exist:
-- `created`: All parameters for the experiment instance are defined and the instance is ready for execution.
+- `created`: All parameters for the experiment are defined and the experiment is ready for execution.
 - `running`: The experiment is currently in execution.
 - `done`: The execution of the experiment terminated without interruption and the results are written into the database
 - `error`: An error occurred during execution, which is also logged into the database.

-### Obtain Table
+### Obtain Results
 The current content of the database table can be obtained as `pandas.Dataframe`.
-This can be further used to generate a result table and export it to LaTex.
+This can be used to generate a result table and export it to LaTex.

 ```python
 result_table = experimenter.get_table()